Linear syzygies of curves in weighted projective space: Introduction

 Theorem~\ref{thm:green} helped launch the modern study of the geometry of syzygies.
 It led to numerous generalizations involving embeddings of surfaces~\cite{AKL, banagere-hanumanthu,gp3, gallego-purna2,KL, chung-yeung}, smooth higher dimensional varieties~\cite{eghp,ein-lazarsfeld-np,gallego-purna,hss, hwang-to}, abelian varieties~\cite{chintapalli,pareschi,ppI,ppII}, and Calabi-Yau varieties~\cite{niu}; see also~\cite{dao-eisenbud, ein-niu-park}.
 Theorem~\ref{thm:green} also led to Green's Conjecture, which proposes a relationship between the Clifford index of a non-hyperelliptic curve over $\CC$ and the linearity of the free resolution of its coordinate ring with respect to its canonical embedding \cite{greenII}.
 This conjecture remains open in general and is a highly active area of research, see e.g. \cite{AFPRW, AV, voisin-even, voisin-odd}.
 For an introduction to the wide circle of ideas on syzygies of curves, see Aprodu-Nagel's book~\cite{aprodu-nagel}, Ein-Lazarsfeld's survey~\cite{EL-bulletin}, Eisenbud's book \cite{eisenbud}, and more~\cite{EL-large,farkas}.

 The past two decades have seen a flurry of activity devoted to generalizing work on syzygies to the \emph{non}standard graded setting.
-For instance, Benson~\cite{benson} generalized the aforementioned theorem of Eisenbud-Goto to nonstandard $\Z$-graded polynomial rings, leading to breakthroughs in invariant theory due to Symonds \cite{symonds2, symonds}.
+For instance, Benson~\cite{benson} generalized Eisenbud-Goto's Theorem on Castelnuovo-Mumford regularity and linear free resolutions~\cite[Theorem 1.2(1)]{EG} to nonstandard $\Z$-graded polynomial rings, leading to breakthroughs in invariant theory due to Symonds \cite{symonds2, symonds}.
 Benson's resulting ``weighted" analogue of Castelnuovo-Mumford regularity was generalized by Maclagan-Smith to multigraded polynomial rings in \cite{MS}, with a view toward applications in toric geometry.
 This in turn led to much followup work on multigraded regularity \cite{BC, BHS, BHS2, chardin-holanda, chardin-nemati}, as well as a wide-ranging program on multigraded syzygies: \cite{tate, BES, bkly, brownshort, buse-chardin, EES, HNV, HS, hss, SV, yang}.

 The present work is the first generalization of Green's Theorem that allows the \emph{target} of the embedding to be a variety other than projective space, connecting with the literature on nonstandard gradings discussed above, and raising many new questions.
 For instance, it is far from obvious how to even state an analogue of Theorem~\ref{thm:green} for curves embedded in weighted projective space.
 To define weighted $N_p$-conditions for $p \ge 1$, one must ask: what does it mean for a complex of free modules over a nonstandard-$\Z$-graded polynomial ring to be \emph{linear}?
 To illustrate the subtlety in this question, take a standard graded polynomial ring $S$ and an $S$-module $M$ generated in degree 0.
 The minimal free resolution $F$ of $M$ is linear if and only if it satisfies the following three equivalent conditions: \begin{enumerate} \item The differentials in $F$ are matrices of linear forms. \item The Betti table of $F$ has exactly one row. \item The degrees of the syzygies grow no faster than those of the Koszul complex. \end{enumerate}